vulpinenetworks/SOCProject/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This is a working document up until the point of presentation of this project at which development will cease.

 ..
 Hidden TOCs

 .. toctree::
-   :caption: Theme Documentation
+   :caption: Technologies Used
    :maxdepth: 2
    :hidden: